equinor/omnia-tutorial/docs/exercises/consume.rst

 Play around with production data from the new REST API in MS Excel
 -----------------------------------------------------------------------
 This is a very simple example of how to retrive data from the API to play around and do whatever analysis your heart's desire in Excel.
-You can do a lot of things in Excel as you migth know, and thus you can connect to data sources, import and play around with data in various ways.
+You can do a lot of things in Excel as you probably know, and thus you can connect to data sources, import and play around with data in various ways.

-This simple walk through will show you how to connect to the exposed REST API just made and fetch production data into a simple table in Excel.
+This simple walk through will show you how to connect to the exposed REST API you just made and fetch production data into a simple table in Excel.

 We do not take it any further, because once the data is in Excel you have tons of possibilitites of data analysis, massaging, visualization and so on, and that part you probably know better than us.

 We will do this visually by clicking around in the user interface, but of course you can also program this in an Excel module later if you like.